 The FG draws up the budget for the organisation, which is done in close collaboration with each of the groups within the organisation, to ensure that the budget is as comprehensive as possible.
 It is important for the FG to have a good overview of all the organising groups’ individual budgets, so that they do not encounter unexpected expenses.

 All of the expenses that Aarhus Symposium incurs during the year have to be approved first by the Steering Committee and then by the FG.
 The FG handles all approved expenses and makes sure that they are paid on time.
 The FG also keeps track of payments from partners and ensures that they are paid as agreed.
 The FG does all the accounting for the organisation and produces the annual report in close collaboration with our auditing partner, Deloitte.
 Members of the FG gain strong expertise in the Danish accounting rules concerning VAT (Moms), as different expenses have different VAT rules.
 The FG also produces and reports the VAT financials to the Danish tax authority (SKAT).

-The Support Crew is an ideal way of joining Aarhus Symposium if you are unsure which groups appeal to you the most.
-Being a member of our Support Crew, you will be exposed to the different groups through intergroup projects in the beginning of the year.
-In this way you will gain insights in the work of each group that can help you realise where your strongest potential lies.
-After a few months you will be able to join a group that interests you.
+The Support Crew is an ideal way of joining Aarhus Symposium if you are unsure which group appeal to you the most.
+As a member of our Support Crew, you will be assigned to a primary group while also working with the other members of the Support Crew and attending meetings with different groups.
+In this way, you will gain insights in the work of each group that can help you realise where your strongest potential lies.
+After a few months, you will permanently join a group which interests you.

 As one of its main responsibilities, the Support Crew analyses feedback from participants at Aarhus Symposium.
-The Support Crew is in charge of discussing suggestions for improvements with each group.
+The Support Crew is in charge of discussing suggestions for improvements with each group as well as representing the voice of past participants throughout the year.
 Thus, the Support Crew plays a vital part in helping Aarhus Symposium rethink itself year after year.